Subham-Maity/sql-tutorial/README.md

 SELECT LENGTH('Neha') FROM DUAL;

 ```
-## (substring of the string) - Q6.
+## (Substring of the string) - Q6.
 Write a query to display the substring of the string ‘Neha’ from 2nd position extract 3 characters.

 ```sql
 --Table create: